 Being a transfer student sucks.
 It’s almost the end of my first semester and I don’t feel like I have made very much progress socially (or academically, really).
 Any tips?

 Hi!
 Hang in there!
 Things will definitely get better.
 The first semester is usually a hit or miss for many students.
 It may be harder for some people to adjust than others.
-BUT, this does not mean you aren’t progressing!
-It is very challenging juggling social life, school, and extra-curricular as a college students.
-Here are some tips to heightened you productivity at Cal:
+But, this does not mean you aren’t progressing!
+It is very challenging to juggle a social life, school, and extracurricular as a college student.
+Here are some tips to heighten your productivity at Cal:

 1) Join clubs.